American Jewish cuisine: Kosher-style food

 Kosher-style food is food that is made in the style of kosher food but that does not necessarily conform to Jewish dietary laws.
 For example, a kosher-style hot dog is an all-beef hot dog that is mildly spiced with garlic and other flavorings, and a kosher-style pickle is a sour pickle aged in brine with garlic and dill.
 The term "kosher-style" may also refer to American Jewish cuisine in general.
+The Reuben sandwich, a kosher-style staple, is not kosher because it combines Swiss cheese and corned beef.

 Passover

 During the annual eight-day Passover holiday, Jews who are more traditionally observant do not eat chametz (leavened bread).
-During Passover some American Jews eat matzo and other foods that conform to this restriction.
+During Passover some American Jews eat matzah and other foods that conform to this restriction.

 American Jews, like Jews elsewhere in the world, often participate in a Passover seder at the beginning of Passover.
 This is a ritual meal that includes the telling of the story of Passover – the Exodus of the Jews from Egypt.
 At a seder, the Passover Seder plate is a plate with special food items that are symbolic of different aspects of Passover.